songlinl/btp-mission-hybrid-rag/set-up/deploy-llm.md

 ### Deploy Large Language Models (LLM)

-1. Expand the ML Operations menu on the left and click **Configurations**.
+1. Expand the ML Operations menu on the left and choose **Configurations**.

-    You need to create a configuration of the model you are going to use.
-Click **Create** on the top right of the list.
+    You need to create a configuration of the model.
+Choose **Create**.

     ![create button](img/create-config-button.png)

     First, let's create a configuration for the **text embedding** model.

-2. In the form, fill in the following information:
+2. Provide the following information and choose **Next**.

     - Configuration Name: **openai-embedding-config**
     - Scenario: **foundation-models**